jina-ai/finetuner/docs/concepts/callbacks.md

 This callback evaluates the performance of the model at the end of each epoch, and keeps a record of the best performing model across all epochs.
 Once fitting is finished the best performing model is saved instead of the most recent model.
-The definition of best is based on two parameters:
+Finetuner determines which model is the best is based on two parameters:

-- `monitor`: The metric that is used to compare models to each other.
-By default this value is `val_loss`, the loss function calculated using the evaluation data, however the loss calculated on the training data can be used instead with `train_loss`; any metric that is recorded by the evaluation callback can also be used.
+- `monitor`: This parameter is by default `val_loss`, which uses the evaluation data to compare models.
+Alternatively, you can set this to `train_loss`, which will compare models using the training data.
+You can specify any metric recorded by the evaluation callback for this parameter.
 - `mode`: Whether the monitored metric should be maximised (`max`) or minimised (`min`).
 By default the mode is set to `auto`, meaning that it will automatically choose the correct mode depending on the chosen metric: 'min' if the metric is loss and 'max' if the metric is one recorded by the evaluation callback.

-The console output below shows how the evaluation loss of the model is monitored between each epoch, and how the best performing model is tracked.
+The console output below shows how the evaluation loss of the model is monitored between epochs and how the best-performing model is tracked.
 Since the final model has a higher loss than the previously recorded best model, the best model will be saved instead of the latest one.

 ```bash
            INFO     Finetuning ...